buny10/buny10/README.md

 - 👋 Hi, I’m @buny10
-- 👀 I’m interested in develoing.
+- 👀 I’m interested in developing.
 - 🌱 I’m currently learning app developing
 - 💞️ I’m looking to collaborate on major companies of the world.
 - 📫 Merging To Mains !!>